 Avoid irritants, such as harsh soaps, hot water, detergents, and fragranced products.
 Moisturize with thick emollient after bathing.
 Children and young adults often outgrow atopic dermatitis.

 Regular treatment can bring relief and may also reduce the severity and duration of eczema.
 Your dermatologist can prescribe external medications such as cortisone creams, ointments or lotions.
 Internal medications such as antihistamines may help alleviate the itch.
 Oral antibiotics may be prescribed if there is also a secondary infection.
 Patch testing is an option for some cases of contact dermatitis.
-For severe cases, your dermatologist may recommend ultraviolet light (UVL) treatments.
+For severe cases, your dermatologist may recommend ultraviolet light (UVL) treatments, injections, or oral medications.